-Though most of us have a good visual memory which helps us remember a face, but struggling with their names is our brain’s favorite hobby.
+Though most of us have a good visual memory which helps us remember a face but struggling with their names is our brain’s favorite hobby.
 This is quite common as we are not Bill Gates with a photographic memory.
 We human beings can remember only 62% of the information – visual or acoustic – for 20-30 seconds, says a study.
-Also, Prof George Miller of Princeton University in his famous article on human memory span discusses that memory span of young adults is only seven items.
+Also, Prof George Miller of Princeton University in his famous article on human memory span discusses that the memory span of young adults is only seven items.

 Further, in short term, our hearing memory is weaker than our visual memory.
-That’s why you find difficult to recall the name of a person but can recognize his face easily.
+That’s why you find it difficult to recall the name of a person but can recognize his face easily.
 This puts you into embarrassing moments many a time.

 I have a friend who once while introducing his new classmate to his fiance struggled to recall his name.
 His classmate still teases him for that incident.
 My friend got lucky as it was a casual setup.
 But in business, if something similar happens, chances are you may lose millions.